xiaoleitongxue/xiaoleitongxue/README.md

 ### Hi I am lilei 👋
+- 🎓 software engineering student
-- 🏫  now studying in Yunnan University
+- 🏫 now studying at Yunnan University
 - 🌱 come from Yunnan Province, China
 - 🎵 like classical music and rock music
-- 📫 How to reach me: 1339098678@qq.com
+- 📫 how to reach me: 1339098678@qq.com